glampert/glampert.github.io/pages/projects.markdown

 To celebrate the announcement of a new *Star Wars* movie (Episode VII - The Force Awakens), I wrote a browser based WebGL Lightsaber app.
 It features the iconic Lightsaber sounds and mouse/touch interaction.
+Other technical
-Other technical goodies include: glow effect for the laser blade (AKA Light Bloom), trail rendering with Polyboards, anisotropic shading for the handle (brushed metal shader) and screen space anti-aliasing using FXAA.
+bits: glow effect for the laser blade (AKA Light Bloom), trail rendering with Polyboards, anisotropic shading for the handle (brushed metal shader) and screen space anti-aliasing using FXAA.
 The project also includes a tiny WebGL rendering framework and a couple other demos.